Chalarangelo/30-seconds-of-code/snippets/clearfix.md

 Ensures that an element self-clears its children.

-- Use the `:after` pseudo-element and apply `content: ''` to allow it to affect layout.
+- Use the `::after` pseudo-element and apply `content: ''` to allow it to affect layout.
 - Use `clear: both` to make the element clear past both left and right floats.
 - For this technique to work properly, make sure there are no non-floating children in the container and that there are no tall floats before the clearfixed container but in the same formatting context (e.g. floated columns).
 - **Note:** This is only useful if you are using `float` to build layouts.
 Consider using a more modern approach, such as the flexbox or grid layout.